Province of Arezzo

 The north of the province of Arezzo contains the Pratomagno and Casentino mountain ranges and valleys, and the southern areas of the region contain the fertile Tiber and Chiana valleys.
 The province capital Arezzo was a major Etruscan urban centre known as Aritim, and a wall was built around the province in this period of rule.
-In Roman times, the settlement was given the latinized name Arretium and expanded down from the hills.
+In Roman times, the settlement was given the Latinized name Arretium and expanded down from the hills.
 Arretium assisted Ancient Rome in the Punic Wars against Ancient Carthage.
 After attacks from barbarians, the settlement mostly disappeared in around 400 AD.

 Towards the end of the 11th century, the settlement grew again into a city, despite being located near the powerful nations of Siena and Florence.
 Its location led to its ownership changing repeatedly; Florence owned the province after the Battle of Campaldino, later lost authority over it, and then annexed it again in 1384.
 Florence possessed the province until 1859, when Tuscany was annexed to the Kingdom of Sardinia during the Risorgimento.
 The province is in close proximity to Camaldoli, ancestral seat of the Camaldolese monks.

+The Romito di Laterina, the bridge in the background of the Mona Lisa, is located in the province of Arezzo, in the municipality of Laterina.